 School Community Health Nurse

-School Health Room Aid II
+School Health Room Technician

 The Department of Health and Human Services, School Health Services (SHS) in partnership with MCPS provides services to assure the health, safety, and well-being of students at Belmont ES in the health room.